conmeehan/conmeehan.github.io/UNIXtutorial.md

 ---

-This tutorial outlines the basics needed for working with the UNIX environment.
+This tutorial outlines the basics needed for working with the UNIX shell environment.
 These are UNIX commands and thus they apply to Linux and Mac operating systems.
 Windows machines cannot run UNIX commands locally and will require additional software to do so (see below).

 ## Useful Material

-A UNIX cheat sheet like [this one](https://fosswire.com/post/2007/08/unixlinux-command-cheat-sheet) might be helpful as a reference.
+A UNIX cheat sheet like [this one](https://fosswire.com/post/2007/08/unixlinux-command-cheat-sheet) might be helpful as a reference.<br />
-For more info on using the unix shell check out [Software Carpentry tutorial](http://swcarpentry.github.io/shell-novice/).
+For more info on using the unix shell check out [Software Carpentry tutorial](http://swcarpentry.github.io/shell-novice/).<br />
+[Sandbox.io](https://sandbox.bio/tutorials?id=terminal-basics) has a web-based UNIX shell for praqctise a wealth of tutorials to follow

 ## Accessing the command line/terminal
 ### Windows Users

 Windows computers do not natively run UNIX.
-In order to follow the tutorial, please install [https://git-for-windows.github.io/ Git for Windows], a software system that emulates UNIX.
+In order to follow the tutorial, please install [Git for Windows](https://git-for-windows.github.io/), a software system that emulates UNIX.
 Accept the default install settings.
 To access the program, search for 'Git for Windows' in your Windows Explorer.
 The Git for Windows folder should contain a program called 'Git Bash.'
 Double-click this to execute.
 You can now follow the rest of the tutorial.

 ### OSX Users